 I've been to Cassadaga more than a few times.
 Early during my newspaper reporting years, I went there to write articles about the camp, the religion, and its enduring appeal to tourists.
 I also covered a dispute among community members over the settlement's water system.
 From reading Cassadaga, I've learned that internal warfare is nothing new to the Spiritualists.
 Infighting is as alive and well in that religion as in every other one.

 Another time, I went on a historic walking tour of the settlement, which is a rural hamlet with a quaint atmosphere.
 The walking tour was at dusk and the quiet of evening was settling on the houses and community buildings.
 (Residents own their houses but the association owns all the land.)

 A sense of calm serenity surrounded the group.
-The tour guide pointed out architectural details and shared historical details.
-He also said members of the spirit world are always near at hand in the community.
+The tour guide pointed out architectural details and he shared historical details.
+He said members of the spirit world are always near at hand in the community.

 Without getting into theology, Catholics believe Purgatory is a purification of souls who need to atone for earthly sins before reaching Heaven.
 I imagine it's like an abyss of sadness because of the absence of God.
 Prayer is how those of us on earth help souls in Purgatory move closer to the eternal light.

 You don't hear much about Purgatory today.
 It was an important part of my religious education in my youth.
 Over the years, I let it slide to the corners of my faith.
 But now I make it a regular habit to keep the souls in Purgatory in my prayers.

 Was that sadness I noted in Cassadaga a brief link with a soul or souls in need?
 I'll never know.
 But I pray that their sadness soon turns to joy.